SMH Gamma Exposure, IV Rank & Implied Volatility

 SMH options have excellent liquidity, particularly since the AI boom began.
 Tight spreads and high volume make it efficient for sector exposure.

-3 SMH Volatility Profile
+3 SMH Implied Volatility & IV Rank

 SMH implied volatility is among the highest of sector ETFs due to semiconductor cyclicality, AI demand uncertainty, and concentrated exposure to high-volatility names like NVIDIA.